GLOBAL MARKETS-Coronavirus hopes propel stocks, euro higher

-World stock markets enjoyed a second day of sharp gains on Tuesday as signs of progress against the coronavirus in both Europe and the United States and more liberal helpings of stimulus kept investors charging back in.
-There was an added boost from commodity markets as oil climbed nearly 3% on supply cut hopes, while currency markets also came alive as a tumbling dollar saw the euro race out of a six-session rut of falls.
+World stock markets enjoyed a second day of sharp gains on Tuesday as signs of progress against the coronavirus in both Europe and the United States and some more liberal helpings of stimulus kept investors charging back in.
+There was an added boost from commodity markets as oil climbed nearly 2.5% on supply cut hopes, while currency markets also came alive as a tumbling dollar sent the euro racing out of a six-session rut of falls.

-Equities was were the main action was however.
-Japan's Nikkei followed up Wall Street's 7% surge on Monday with a 2% jump as its government promised a near $1 trillion stimulus package - equal to a fifth of its GDP.
-Europe quickly got in the swing of things too.
-The pan-European STOXX 600 index climbed over 3% as the respective markets in London, Frankfurt, Paris and Milan all bounded higher.
+Equities were where the main action was however.
+Japan's Nikkei followed up Wall Street's 7% surge on Monday [nL1N2BU2BE ]with a 2% jump as its government promised a near $1 trillion stimulus package - equal to a fifth of its GDP.
+Europe was in the swing of things too.
+The pan-European STOXX 600 index climbed roughly 3% as the respective markets in London, Frankfurt, Paris, Milan, and U.S. futures, all bounded higher.

 "A day does not a trend make, a week does not a trend make... but we think the market is bottoming out," said Jeff Mortimer, Director of Investment Strategy at BNY Mellon Wealth Management.
 "We are trying to get clients to understand that (in market performance terms) better times ahead can come more quickly then you expected."